Nings

 What the heck is a Ning?

 A Ning is a social network that "...empowers people to create and discover new social experiences for the most important people and interests in their lives.
-Ning was started with a simple premise: when people have the freedom to create a new social experience online, uniquely customized for the most important people and interests in their lives with no effort, no cost, and infinite choice, the world is a better, more colorful and certainly more interesting place in which to live."
+Ning was started with a simple premise: when people have the freedom to create a new social experience online, uniquely customized for the most important people and interests in their lives with no effort and infinite choice, the world is a better, more colorful and certainly more interesting place in which to live."
 Check out www.ning.com to start your own network.

 What can you do with a Ning?